EnricoBorriello/tftcg-deck-composition-chart/README.md

 # TFTCG Deck Composition Chart

+---
-This Python module allows you to visualize the composition of your TFTCG deck.
+A Python module for the visualize the composition of a TF TCG deck.

 ---
 ## Installation

 This project requires Python 3.8+ and the following libraries: